Maarten van Rossem

 Maarten van Rossem (born 24 October 1943) is a Dutch historian, presenter, and social commentator.
 He is a professor emeritus of modern history at Utrecht University.
 Van Rossem specializes in the history and politics of the United States.
-As an expert on America, he is a frequent guest on television talk shows.
+As an expert on America he is a frequent guest on television talk shows.
 His public career began when he was invited to comment on the 1984 U.S. vice-presidential elections.
-He regularly appears on TV and gives frequent public lectures.
+In addition to his regular TV appearanced he gives frequent public lectures.

 Early life and education

-Maarten van Rossem was born in 1943 in Zeist, and grew up in Wageningen, both in the Netherlands.
-His early fascination with the United States began when his three American cousins visited his family, each carrying their own photo camera.
-This experience led him to believe that all Americans were wealthy.
+Maarten van Rossem was born in 1943 in Zeist and grew up in Wageningen, both in the Netherlands.
+His fascination with the United States began during his childhood when, seeing his visiting American cousins each had their own photo camera came to the conclusion that that all Americans were wealthy.

-He attended grammar school in Wageningen, where he excelled in exact sciences.
+He attended grammar school in Wageningen, where he excelled in the sciences.
 Initially, he enrolled in pharmacy studies at the Utrecht University due to his strong performance in chemistry.
-However, dissatisfied with the subject, he secretly switched to studying history—a decision met with opposition from his family, who feared it would lead to unemployment.
+However, dissatisfied with the subject, he secretly switched to studying history—a decision met with opposition from his family who feared that he would struggle to find a job.

-Despite growing up in a liberal environment, he joined the Labour Party in 1967.
+Despite growing up in a right-wing, fiscally Liberal environment he joined the Labour Party in 1967.

 His interest in the United States persisted, prompting him to collect newspaper clippings on Martin Luther King Jr., President Kennedy and the Chicago riots.

 Van Rossem completed his studies after eight years, graduating with a master's degree cum laude.
 His senior thesis, supervised by historian Hermann von der Dunk, focused on the historiography of the Cold War.
-Through this research, he discovered his passion for writing, later reflecting, "You can say that at that point I became a historian."
+Through this research he discovered his passion for writing, later reflecting, "You can say that at that point I became a historian."

 For his PhD, Van Rossem studied the Partisan Review, again under Von der Dunk's guidance.
 Allowed to change his research focus twice, he ultimately took 12 years to complete his doctoral thesis.